American wallets tighten up in government shutdown

 It was not just big-ticket items that remained in dealerships and stores over the past few weeks.
 Power tool maker Stanley Black & Decker Inc on Wednesday cut its 2013 profit forecast partly because of the U.S. government spending cuts and shutdown.
 It also blamed slower-than-expected margin expansion in its security business.

-The National Retail Federation said similar comments will be heard over and over across the country.
+The National Retail Federation said similar comments will be heard over and over across the country because of the legislative impasse in Washington.
 The trade group, in a letter to congressional leaders, pointed to a Gallup poll showing consumer confidence now measures at the same low levels as during the recession that began in 2008.

 In addition to hurting consumer confidence, the shutdown has had a more immediate impact on retailers, said NRF President Matthew Shay, citing a lack of economic data to concerns over processing of imported merchandise.